 You can go here to get step-by-step instructions on several enrollment options:

 When should I see my advisor again?

 You can see your advisor as often or as seldom as you want.
-We recommend seeing your advisor at least once a semester before you enroll in courses for summer or fall semester.
+We recommend seeing your advisor at least once a semester before you enroll in courses for spring semester.